 - Cars, Jets & Yachts

-As part of the unique Mediterranean resort's ongoing sustainability efforts, it has introduced its own organic farm.
+As part of ongoing sustainability efforts, Quinta do Lago has opened its own organic farm.

 By Sophie Killip | April 2 2021

 Situated in the heart of the beautiful Ria Formosa Nature Reserve in the Algarve, Portugal, Quinta do Lago resort allows guests and residents the chance to enjoy an active outdoor lifestyle all year – with access to three award-winning golf courses, several cycling trails and the beautiful Mediterranean sea.
 Recently, the unique Mediterranean resort has launched a new ‘Farm to Fork’ initiative, starting with the introduction of Quinta Farm.